 - They were untrained in traditional army behavior.
 They often practiced bad hygiene which led to the spread of disease.

-- Militia had varying terms of service which tended to force commanders into battles in which they were unprepared.
+- The militia had varying terms of service which tended to force commanders into battles in which they were unprepared.

 The Continental Regulars were different from the militia in that they entered into longer contracts and learned European warfare.
 The organization would lay the foundation for the modern United States Army.